DGX Spark · part 30

 (Bench detail: gpu_memory_utilization=0.85, max-model-len=8192, kv_cache_dtype=fp8, temperature=0.7, N=10 prompts × max_tokens=200, batch=1.)

 For the vanilla draft, throughput drops as soon as you push past n=1 — deeper speculation is rejected often enough that the verification overhead outweighs the speedup.
-For our fine-tuned drafter, throughput climbs monotonically from n=1 through n=4, with n=4 as the sweet spot.
-This is exactly the inverse of Part 28's pattern, which is the whole point — once the drafter is realigned with the body's distribution, deep speculation becomes useful again.
+For our fine-tuned drafter on the raw endpoint, throughput climbs monotonically from n=1 through n=4, with n=4 as the sweet spot.
+The mechanism holds — once the drafter is realigned with the body's distribution, deep speculation becomes useful again.
+The point that needed correction is that "useful on raw" doesn't translate to "2× on chat".

-The fine-tuned EAGLE-3 drafter restores deep speculation on the abliterated body.
+The fine-tuned EAGLE-3 drafter restores deep speculation on the abliterated body at the raw endpoint; the "2× speedup" framing was over-claimed for chat workloads.

 Production recipe (daily-use config):